FAQs about disaster funding activations

 Extraordinary powers are granted to emergency services personnel for the protection of the public.
 This can include extra powers to move people along, enter property and evacuate people.

-The Disaster Recovery Funding Arrangements (DRFA) is a joint funding program of the Australian Government and state governments to provide disaster relief and recovery grants and loans and financial assistance to local and state governments and restore damaged infrastructure to help communities recover from the effects of natural disasters and terrorist acts.
-In Queensland, this program is managed on a whole-of-government basis by the Queensland Reconstruction Authority (QRA).
+The Disaster Recovery Funding Arrangements (DRFA) is a joint funding initiative of the Australian and state governments to provide disaster relief and recovery payments and infrastructure restoration to help communities recover from the effects of natural disasters and terrorist acts.
+In Queensland, this program is managed on a whole‑of‑government basis by the Queensland Reconstruction Authority (QRA).

 No.